Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 pwn.college{Ih-Vn6xQaGqEhcNpfdSYYuSP7Z-.QXzUDO4EDL4ITM0EzW}
 ```

 The SIGSEGV at exit is expected: the shellcode calls `SYS_exit`, pwnlib reports the abnormal termination.
-The `chmod("/flag", 0o777)` syscall ran as EUID=0 before that, so `/flag` is world-readable when Python checks it. `system("/bin/sh")` would not work here — modern dash/bash detect `RUID ≠ EUID` and drop setuid privileges before executing.
+The `chmod("/flag", 0o777)` syscall ran as EUID=0 before that, so `/flag` is world-readable when Python checks it. `system("/bin/sh")` would not work here, modern dash/bash detect `RUID ≠ EUID` and drop setuid privileges before executing.
 The raw `chmod` syscall in shellcode bypasses the shell entirely and succeeds.